Equivariant Reinforcement Learning for Quadrotor UAV: Numerical Experiments

 \subsection{Simulation Environments}

 As shown in \Cref{fig:env}, the simulation environment is developed in Python based on the quadrotor dynamics in Section \ref{sec:DM} with the open-source library OpenAI Gym \cite{brockman2016openai}, which is a popular RL algorithm development toolkit.
 TD3 and SAC algorithms are implemented with a machine learning framework PyTorch \cite{paszke2019pytorch}.
 The training and evaluation were executed for 1.5 million time steps with the use of NVIDIA CUDA, on a GPU workstation powered by NVIDIA A100-PCIE-40GB.
+Table \ref{tab:hyper} presents hyperparameters used for training TD3, SAC, and Equivariant RL agents.
+TD3 and SAC share some default parameters, such as learning rate and discount factor, unless explicitly indicated in the table.